glenn20/mp-image-tool-esp32/README.md

   or device
   - `--extract-app`: the `.app-bin` file saved can be used for OTA firmware updates.

-### Operations on serial-attached esp32 devices

-Use `mp-image-tool-esp32 u0` to operate on the esp32 device attached to `/dev/ttyUSB0`.
-Additional features include:

-- Modify the contents of partitions on the flash storage:
+- Modify the contents of partitions in the firmware:
   - `--read factory=micropython.app-bin,nvs=nvs.bin` : read contents of
     partitions into files
   - `--write factory=micropython.app-bin` : write contents of files into
     partitions
   - `--write bootloader=bootloader.bin` : load a new bootloader from file
   - `--erase nvs,otadata` : erase partitions

+### Operations on serial-attached esp32 devices

+Use `mp-image-tool-esp32 u0` to operate on the esp32 device attached to `/dev/ttyUSB0`.
+When operating on esp32 devices over a serial interface, the following additional commands are available:

+- Erase 'vfs' filesystem partitions:
-  - `--erase-fs vfs` : erase 'vfs' filesystem (erases the first 4 blocks of the partition)
+  - `--erase-fs vfs` : erases the first 4 blocks of the partition
-    - micropython will automatically build a fresh filesystem or 'nvs' partition on the next boot
+    - micropython will automatically build a fresh filesystem on the next boot
 - Use the `OTA` mechanism to perform a micropython firmware update over the serial interface to the device:
   - `--ota-update micropython.app-bin`

-When operating on micropython firmware files, `mp-image-tool-esp32` will create a copy of the firmware file with the partition table modified according to the options provided.
+When operating on micropython firmware files, `mp-image-tool-esp32` will create a copy of the firmware file with the partition table and partition contents modified according to the options provided.
 The original firmware file is not modified in any way.
 If no modification options are given, it will print the partition table of `filename`.

 When operating on serial-attached esp32 devices, `mp-image-tool-esp32` will automatically erase any `data` partitions (eg. `nvs`, `otadata` or `vfs/fat`)